Employee personal growth and Learning and Development

 - Mentorship Programs: A mentorship program pairs experienced employees with new or inexperienced workers for guidance and support.

-- Micro-learning: micro-learning is a training methodology involving shorter courses (lasting between five and 15 minutes) to help employees quickly learn new skills.
+- Micro-learning: As L&D is becoming more important in 2022, organization that want to stay on the top of their game need to foster a learning and development culture in the workplace.
+Tips micro-learning is a training methodology involving shorter courses (lasting between five and 15 minutes) to help employees quickly learn new skills.
 While this approach requires more planning than others, it can be highly cost-effective since you don't need to provide additional resources like trainers or equipment.

 - Growth Mindset Training: The concept of growth mindset has been gaining popularity in recent years among educators and business leaders alike.
 A growth mindset means having the desire to continually improve your abilities through training, coaching, and experience.
 Employees with a growth mindset are valuable assets because they're always looking for ways to become better at their jobs.